What we do to help.

 Documents and forms.

-When dealing with the estate of a Westpac customer you may be asked to complete various forms – depending on the type of products that are in the estate.
-We will accept any ID on this list as long as at least one of the IDs provided contains a signature.
-Executors do not need to provide proof of address.
+When dealing with the estate of a Westpac customer you may be asked to complete various forms – depending on the type of accounts that are in the estate.
+We will accept any ID on this list as long as at least one of the IDs provided contains a signature and the following documents for proof of address.

 Certification requirements: Some of the documents you provide may require certification.
-Find our certification requirements here.
+Here's our certification requirements..
 To avoid delays, please ensure that your trusted referee follows each of the required steps and uses their stamp.
-Note: we can accept certified copies of documents that are scanned and emailed to us in PDF format.
+We can accept certified copies of documents that are scanned and emailed to us in PDF format.

 These include: